dwyl/phoenix-liveview-chat-example/README.md

   end
 ```

-Let's see what are the main changes in the function:
+Let's recap the main changes to the `mount/3` function:

-We first create the module attribute `@presence_topic` to define the `topic`
+First we create the module attribute `@presence_topic`
-we'll use with the Presence functions.
+to define the `topic` we'll use with the Presence functions.

-The following part of the code defines a tuple containing an id of the user and
+The following part of the code defines a tuple
+containing an `id` of the person and their name.
-the person's name.
-The name is default to "guest" if the person is not loggedin.
+ The name will default to "guest" if the person is _not_ loggedin.

 ```elixir
 {id, name} =